Airtable Document Generation: Automate PDFs & Invoices

 A good template has clear placeholders that are easy to identify and update.
 The information flows in a natural order that makes sense for the reader.
 Your branding, fonts, and colors remain consistent across all generated documents.

-The workflow follows a simple path.
-Your data lives in Airtable.
-Your design lives in Google Docs.
-The automation tool connects them.
+The workflow follows a simple path: your data lives in Airtable, your design lives in Google Docs, and the automation tool connects them.

-When the automation is triggered, the system reads your Airtable record, finds the matching placeholders in your template, replaces them with your data and converts the template as PDFs.
+When the automation is triggered, the system reads your Airtable record, finds the matching placeholders in your template, replaces them with your data, and converts the result to PDF.

 You don't need to learn new software to create templates.
 If you can use Google Docs, you can build a template.
 Add your company logo at the top.
 Type your standard contract language.
 Insert {{Client Name}} where the client's name should appear.
 Save the document.
 Your template is ready.